cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 # Security Considerations {#sec-considerations}

 The different analyses of AEAD functions that this work is based upon generally assume that the underlying primitives are ideal.
-For example, that the pseudorandom function (PRF) or pseudorandom permutation (PRP) the AEAD builds upon is indistinguishable from a truly random function, resp. permutation.
+For example, that a pseudorandom function (PRF) used by the AEAD is indistinguishable from a truly random function or that a pseudorandom permutation (PRP) is indistinguishable from a truly random permutation.
 Thus, the advantage estimates assume that the attacker is not able to exploit a weakness in an underlying primitive.

 Many of the formulae in this document depend on simplifying assumptions, from differing models, which means that results are not universally applicable.
 When using this